h0ssimo/h0ssimo.github.io/_posts/articles/2020-04-05-tips-and-tricks-how-to-use-maya-transfer-attributes-smartly.md

 ---
 layout: post
 title: 'Tips and Tricks: How To Use Maya Transfer Attributes Smartly'
-excerpt: I this article, I'm gonna explain how to get the most out of Maya's Transfer Attributes as a Character Artist, and I'll also show you guys some hopefully useful examples to demonstrate a variety of usages of TA.
+excerpt: In this article, I'm gonna explain how to get the most out of Maya's Transfer Attributes as a Character Artist, and I'll also show you guys some hopefully useful examples to demonstrate a variety of usages of TA.
 date: 2020-04-05 00:00:00 +0430